mimouza23/ParabolaArtMaker/README.md

 ## ⚠️ 7.
 Known Limitations

 *   Sometimes the same colour code is assigned to two different lines, which may cause the tracking to fail.
-*   Support for full arc drawing is unfinished and requires future development work.
+*   Support for arc drawing (partial circle) is unfinished and requires future development work.
+*   Might potentially include support for bezier curves and exponential equations.
 ### License: MIT